AdKats/AdKats/README.md

 </p>
 <h4>Report Emails</h4>
 <p>
-    When email usage is enabled, all users with access to player interaction commands will get an email containing the report information.
+    When email usage is enabled, all admins with emails defined will get an email containing the report information.
 </p>
 <h4>Report PBSS</h4>
 <p>